Nancy Pelosi rips Trump's State of the Union address, sparking huge reactions

 RUSH LIMBAUGH RECEIVES PRESIDENTIAL MEDAL OF FREEDOM AT TRUMP'S STATE OF THE UNION ADDRESS

+"Speaker Pelosi just ripped up: One of our last surviving Tuskegee Airmen.
+The survival of a child born at 21 weeks.
+The mourning families of Rocky Jones and Kayla Mueller.
+A service member's reunion with his family.
+That's her legacy," the White House tweeted, referencing individuals whom Trump mentioned during his address.

-The ripping of the speech sparked lots of reactions on social media.
+The ripping of the speech sparked lots of other reactions across social media.

+"Disappointed to see @SpeakerPelosi rip up the speech that mentioned lives we’ve lost and heroes we celebrated at the SOTU.
+No matter how you feel or what you disagree with, remember others are watching.
+This was unbecoming of someone at her level in office," former U.N. ambassador Nikki Haley said.

+"NEW LOW FOR NANCY PELOSI: She ripped up @realDonaldTrump's #SOTU speech for the cameras on national TV.
+This speech was about American heroes and American workers.
+She decided THAT was worth literally tearing apart.
+Absolutely disgraceful," House Republican Whip Steve Scalise condemned the speaker.

 "House Speaker Pelosi just ripped up Trump’s speech at its conclusion.
 Hardcore base will cheer it, many will see it as classless and petty," The Hill media reporter Joe Concha reacted.